SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 * Netserver must use *Mailkit*
   * When OAuth 2.0 is used on a mailbox, it ignores the value in reg_id = 320, and uses NetServer to connect to the OAuth service

-   * Netserver have to use Mailkit, not EasyMail
+   * NetServer must use Mailkit, not EasyMail
-   * Mailkit only have IMAP support (no POP support)
+   * Mailkit only supports IMAP (no POP support)

   * See [SuperOffice.Inbox Email][9] for more details

 #### How to add the OAuth 2.0 feature?